 The best part of the low FODMAP approach to an IBS diet is that it can include all food groups.
 There are fruits, vegetables, grains, and other diverse food types that fall within the low FODMAP philosophy.

-Lactose: It is found in cow, sheep and goat’s milk.
+It is found in cow, sheep and goat’s milk.
 Researchers first discovered the linkage between lactose and GI issues in 1959.
 However, it took another six years before the linkage to malnutrition was fully understood.

-Fructose: Is a naturally occurring sugar found in fruit and honey.
+Naturally occurring sugar found in fruit and honey.
 Fructose could also be added into foods in the form of high-fructose corn syrup (HFCS) and agave syrup.
 A novel test in 1983 demonstrated the link between fructose mal-absorption and diarrhea.
 Subsequent studies showed the added effectiveness of adding a further sorbitol restriction to fructose (Study 1, Study 2, Study 3).

-Polyols: It is found naturally in some fruits and vegetables, and may be added to sugar free gums, mints and some medicines.
+Found naturally in some fruits and vegetables, and may be added to sugar free gums, mints and some medicines.
 Polys also appear on nutrition labels in the form of additives, which are listed below, so make sure to read food labels!
 The Turku studies first established the linkage between polyols and IBS.

-Fructans: Found in wheat, rye and barley, Fructans contribute the most foods to the high-FODMAP list.
+Found in wheat, rye and barley, Fructans contribute the most foods to the high-FODMAP list.
 Research breakthroughs in the mid 2000s helped scientists better understand the influence of fructans on IBS.

-Galactans: These carbohydrates contain chains of the sugar galactose.
+These carbohydrates contain chains of the sugar galactose.
 The human body is unable to digest these foods so they are completely un-absorbed by the body, subsequently causing gas and GI distress.
 Galactan-containing foods include many beans and lentils.

 For a long time, patients have recognized that certain foods can trigger gastrointestinal symptoms (including flatulence, diarrhea, abdominal bloating, and discomfort).
 Recognized food “culprits” have included milk and other dairy products, legumes and pulses, cruciferous vegetables, some fruits, and grains (especially wheat and rye).
 Many of these foods are known as “gas‐producing foods” and were recommended to be avoided in situations of excessive flatulence and bloating.
 However, such foods were in lists without any linking of common components.
 Consequently, dietary advice pertaining to such foods was haphazard and without structure.
 Over the last five decades, however, advances in science and technology have allowed researchers to recognize that the food components that are present in such foods that may be responsible for these effects can be recognized.